How to open a jar file

 Once you have installed this software, run the software.
 Then, from within the software, open the jar file and extract the files contained in it.
-Once the files are extracted, you can view the individual files by double clicking them (note that most files will be text files, but others may require additional software to view them).
+Once the files are extracted, you can view the individual files by double clicking them.
+Many of those files are probably text files, but others may require additional software to view them.

-Note: If the jar file defaults to be opened in WinRAR, 7-Zip, or another compression/decompression program, you can change the default program by right-clicking the file and select Open With, then Choose default program.
+Note: If the jar file defaults to be opened in WinRAR, 7-Zip, or another compression/decompression program, you can change the default program by right-clicking the file, select Open With, then Choose default program.
 In the Open With window, click the Browse button to open the File Explorer window.
-You need to find the executable file (.exe file) for the software program you want to set as the default program to open the file with.
+You need to find the executable file (.exe file) for the software program you want to set as the default program to open the jar file.